Why You Shouldn't Count On The Promised $4,000 'Raise' From GOP Tax Plan

 Already, with the word "average," there's reason for a taxpayer to doubt that she would receive $4,000 from this change in tax policy.
 After all, extremes make averages — the CEA report, for example, estimated the median household could get $3,000.

 But the debate over this $4,000 figure goes much deeper than that.
-Well-regarded, top economists — including some from the left (former President Barack Obama's Treasury Secretary Larry Summers and his CEA Chairman Jason Furman) and right (Harvard economist Greg Mankiw) soon piled on with their respective critiques and defenses of the CEA's report.
+Well-regarded top economists — including some from the left (former President Barack Obama's Treasury Secretary Larry Summers and his CEA Chairman Jason Furman) and right (Harvard economist Greg Mankiw) soon piled on with their respective critiques and defenses of the CEA's report.

 One big sticking point in this debate is those figures that the CEA used in its math to get the $4,000 to $9,000 range.
-Economist Mihir Desai, whose work informed that math, tweeted that the CEA report "misinterprets" his results, and therefore came up with estimates that are unrealistic.
+Economist Mihir Desai, whose work informed that math, tweeted that the CEA report "misinterprets" his results and therefore came up with estimates that are unrealistic.

 The CEA paper has also sparked fierce arguments over what share of the corporate tax burden workers bear.
-For one thing, the White House paper cited a variety of estimates for this, but left out some that show labor's burden to be relatively small.
+For one thing, the White House paper cited a variety of estimates for this, but it left out some that show labor's burden to be relatively small.
 For example, it cited a 2006 Congressional Budget Office report that said workers shoulder 70 percent of the corporate tax burden, but it did not cite a 2012 CBO report that said the figure was 25 percent.

 Another paper the CEA did not cite was a report from the Obama-era Treasury Department that said workers end up paying 18 percent of corporate taxes.
-As the Wall Street Journal's Richard Rubin reported in September, that paper recently disappeared from the Treasury website (however, another document saying that labor only bears 19 percent of the corporate tax burden still lives on the Treasury's site).
+As the Wall Street Journal's Richard Rubin reported in September, that paper recently disappeared from the Treasury website (however, another document saying that labor bears only 19 percent of the corporate tax burden still lives on the Treasury's site).

 And a September Congressional Research Service report criticized several of the papers that the CEA cites to support its conclusions (including Desai's).